jummy-bakz/jummy-bakz/README.md

 📈 Projects

 I’ve worked on several projects showcasing everything from data cleaning and wrangling to building interactive dashboards.
-Check out my repositories below to see examples of my work in:
+Check out my pinned repositories below to see examples of my work in:

  • Exploratory Data Analysis (EDA)
  • Predictive Modeling